Platopedia/platopedia.github.io/concepts/groupboosting.md

 <div class="content-linebreak"></div>

+## Join Request

-**Join Request -** Players can request to join verified groups from the Public Feed.
+Players can request to join verified groups from the Public Feed.
 Group owners would have the option to either accept or decline the request.

 <div class="content-linebreak"></div>